List of Outrageous Fortune characters: Kurt

 Kurt (Dane Dawson) is Loretta West's best friend, She allowed him to be arrested for DVD piracy, which she had in fact committed.

 Tracy Hong

 Tracy Hong (Michelle Ang) was a love interest for both Van and Jethro West, and daughter of Mr. Hong.
-Bought into Hoochie Mama, then left town after seeing her boyfriend Jethro hit his mother Cheryl.
+Bought into Hoochie Mama, then left town and dumps her boyfriend Jethro after seeing him strike his mother.

 Mr. Hong

 Mr. Hong (Trevor Sai Louie) was Van's employer at Lucky Dollar, after Van robbed his house.

 Franklin Corke

 Franklin "Corky" Corke (Jason Hoyte) Wolf's lawyer.

 Suzy Hong

 Suzy Hong (Josephine Davison) is one of Van West's many lovers, she has an affair with him while he is working for her husband.
 Van fathers their daughter, Jasmine, though Mr. Hong believes the baby to be his own.

 Draska Doslic

 Draska Doslic (Aidee Walker) was Pascalle's best friend, and become Van's fiancée.
 In the series 1 final, she changes her mind about the marriage and runs off, partly because Loretta bribes her to leave.
 After Aurora's death, Draska returns and she and Van get back together.
 She fakes a pregnancy in order to keep him, but Cheryl and Munter expose her.
 She reappears in series 6 as one of Cheryl's fellow inmates.
 The two initially come into conflict but then become cellmates and friends.